Vince Hill

-Vincent Hill (born 16 April 1934) is an English traditional pop music singer and songwriter who is best known for his recording of the Rodgers and Hammerstein show tune "Edelweiss" (1967), which reached No. 2 on the UK Singles Chart (staying on the chart for 17 weeks).
-Along with a successful recording career in the 1960s, Hill hosted several hit TV shows during the seventies and eighties, including They Sold a Million (BBC), Musical Time Machine (BBC) and his own chat show Gas Street (ITV).
-Outside of his work in show business, Hill is a Patron of The Macular Society, a UK charity for anyone affected by central vision loss.
-Hill revealed in 2019 that he is losing his eyesight to Age-Related Macular Disease (AMD).
+Vincent Brian Hill (16 April 1934 – 22 July 2023) was an English traditional pop singer, best known for his cover version of the Rodgers and Hammerstein show tune "Edelweiss" (1967), which reached No. 2 on the UK singles chart.
+He recorded 25 studio albums and several soundtracks, wrote songs and plays and hosted TV shows during the 1970s and 1980s, including They Sold a Million (BBC), Musical Time Machine (BBC) and the chat show Gas Street (ITV).
+Outside of his work in show business, he was a patron of the Macular Society, a UK charity for people affected by central vision loss.

 Early life

-Hill first sang professionally in a public house called The Prospect in Margate, Kent, when he was seventeen years old.
-However, the decision to become a full-time musician came after he had worked as baker, truck driver and coal miner.
+Vincent Hill was born in Holbrooks, Coventry, on 16 April 1934.
+He first sang professionally in a public house named The Prospect in Margate, Kent, when he was 17 years old.
+He decided to become a full-time musician after working as a baker, truck driver and coal miner.

-His first lucky break as a singer came when he read an advert in the Melody Maker magazine, which said The Band of the Royal Corps Of Signals needed a vocalist.
-He travelled to Catterick camp in Yorkshire where the band was based, did the audition, and got the job.
-This offered Hill a way to do his National Service as well as experience performing all around the world.
-After completing his military service, he toured with the musical Florodora, and he then became a singer with Teddy Foster's Band, a big band based in London.
-At the beginning of the 1960s, Hill joined the critically acclaimed British vocal group, The Raindrops, which gave him his first opportunity to perform in television and radio shows, especially on the BBC radio show Parade of the Pops.
+His first opportunity as a singer came when he read an advert in Melody Maker magazine, which said that the Band of the Royal Corps of Signals needed a vocalist.
+He travelled to Catterick camp in Yorkshire where the band was based, performed the audition, and gained the job.
+This offered Hill a way to undertake his National Service as well as experience performing across the world.
+After completing his military service, he toured with the musical Florodora, and later became a singer with Teddy Foster's Band, a big band based in London.
+At the beginning of the 1960s Hill joined a British vocal group, the Raindrops, which gave him his first opportunity to perform in television and radio shows, especially on the BBC radio show Parade of the Pops.
 The Raindrops also had in its ranks Jackie Lee, Len Beadle and Johnny Worth.

 By late 1961, Hill left The Raindrops for a fledgling solo career.
-His debut entry in the UK Singles Chart was the Vandyke penned "The River's Run Dry", which went to No. 41 in June 1962.
-In 1963, he participated in A Song for Europe, the UK heat of the Eurovision Song Contest, with another Vandyke penned song, "A Day at the Seaside".
-The next few years proved fallow, as a succession of single releases failed to chart.
+His debut entry in the UK Singles Chart was the Les Vandyke penned "The River's Run Dry", which went to No. 41 in June 1962.
+In 1963, he participated in A Song for Europe, the UK heat of the Eurovision Song Contest, with another Vandyke-penned song, "A Day at the Seaside".
+The next few years proved fallow, as a succession of single releases failed to reach the chart.